OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reading.rst

 .. automethod:: openmdao.recorders.sqlite_reader.SqliteCaseReader.list_outputs
     :noindex:

-These methods use System cases and thus will only return variables on systems which have the recorder attached.
-Using these methods is as simple as:
+These methods default to using System cases if no specific case is supplied.
+If the user does supply a Case then the output will only reflect the variables recorded within that case.
+For example, if we wanted to get the inputs and outputs recorded in the last driver case we would use:

 .. code-block:: console

-    cr.list_inputs()
-    cr.list_outputs()
+    last_driver_case = cr.driver_cases.get_case(-1)
+    inputs = cr.list_inputs(last_driver_case)
+    outputs = cr.list_outputs(last_driver_case)

-By default, both methods will give all recorded variables and, if the `values` parameter is set to True, the last recorded value of each variable.
-Using the `case_id` parameter, however, enables listing inputs and outputs for a single system case.
-For example, listing the first and last system outputs recorded would be:
+By default, both methods will give all inputs or outputs recorded in system iterations and, if the `values` parameter is set to True, the last recorded value of each variable.
+Grabbing all recorded inputs and outputs is as simple as:

 .. code-block:: console

-    cr.list_outputs(case_id=0)
-    cr.list_outputs(case_id=-1)
+    all_outputs = cr.list_outputs()
+    all_inputs cr.list_outputs()

 But you can also choose to use a specific iteration coordinate: